kshitijsharma0506/Street-fooders/README.md

 # Street-fooders
 An online street food shopping website to buy or add your wishlist food item to yor cart .
 So that you can get best food form your area.
-Product details are stored on ContentFul and images are taken form Pexels.
+Product details are stored on ContentFul(https://www.contentful.com) so that they can easily be accessed.
+Images are taken form Pexels(https://www.contentful.com).

 https://streetfooder.netlify.app